 Chairperson: Eliga H. Gould

-Professor: W. Jeffrey Bolster, Jeffry M. Diefendorf, Ellen Fitzpatrick, Cathy A. Frierson, Jan V. Golinski, Eliga H. Gould, J. William Harris, Janet L. Polasky
+Professor: David Bachrach, W. Jeffrey Bolster, Jeffry M. Diefendorf, Kurk Dorsey, Ellen Fitzpatrick, Cathy A. Frierson, Jan V. Golinski, Eliga H. Gould, J. William Harris, Janet L. Polasky

 Affiliate Professor: Stephen H. Hardy, Benjamin Harris

-Associate Professor: Funso Afolayan, David Bachrach, Kurk Dorsey, Marion Girard Dorsey, Nicoletta F. Gullace, Yan Lu, Gregory McMahon, Julia E. Rodriguez, Lucy E. Salyer, Cynthia J. Van Zandt, Ethel Sara Wolper
+Associate Professor: Funso Afolayan, Marion Girard Dorsey, Nicoletta F. Gullace, Jessica M. Lepler, Yan Lu, Gregory McMahon, Elizabeth W. Mellyn, Julia E. Rodriguez, Lucy E. Salyer, Cynthia J. Van Zandt, Ethel Sara Wolper